TudeOrangBiasa/RelevanSi/README.md

 Notes:
 - Seeder uses simple preprocessing, creates content, metadata, and sets processed: true.
-- If you rerun the seeder, it checks existing rows by file_url/title and only inserts new ones (avoids duplicates).
+- If you rerun the seeder, it checks existing rows by title and only inserts new ones (avoids duplicates).

 ## Upload & Processing behavior
-When a user uploads a file in the UI:
+When a user uploads a TXT file in the UI:
-- File is uploaded to Supabase Storage (documents bucket).
-- Text extraction runs client-side (pdfjs / mammoth).
+- Content is read client-side (no text extraction).
 - Preprocessing runs client-side.
 - Metadata is created (word_count, excerpt, language, file_size, uploadedAt).
-- Record is saved to documents table with processed: true (for assignment/convenience).
+- Record is saved to documents table with processed: true.

-For production/scalability: change flow so client uploads raw (processed=false) and a worker/cron (server) extracts, preprocesses, then updates content + processed=true.

 ## Troubleshooting
 Seeder error "there is no unique or exclusion constraint matching the ON CONFLICT specification":
 - Cause: upsert(..., { onConflict: [...] }) but no UNIQUE constraint on the specified column(s).
-- Solution: use insert after checking for duplicates (seeder is adjusted), or add UNIQUE constraint on file_url.
+- Solution: use insert after checking for duplicates (seeder is adjusted), or add UNIQUE constraint on title.

 If search page shows "No results found" even though table has data:
 - Open browser DevTools Console.